NadiarabTech100/Everything-Missing-But-The-Girl-App/README.md

 ## Top Features

-- **Emergency Alarm**: A loud alarm to deter threats, that contacts emergency services and notifies your emergency contact of your exact location and that you require assistance
+- **Emergency Alarm**: A loud alarm to deter threats, that contacts emergency services and notifies your emergency contact of your exact location.
 - **Danger Zone Mapping**: Displays on your map the locations of high-crime areas and less busy areas wthat would create unnecessary risk for female travellers alone such as motorway, countryside and industrial estates.
-- **Go Home Feature**: The app saves the users home address and provides a quick "Go Home" navigation option, this then creates the fastest route home even provides the mode of transport to use (bus, train or taxi)
+- **Go Home Feature**: The app literally takes you home it saves the day by devising the method for the fastest route home and even provides the mode of transport to use (bus, train or taxi) and any adverse weather and/or delays.
+- **Nav-Pal**: This tracks your every location and sends this data back to your next of kin or emergency contact so they have real time updates as to the users location at all times.This connects people and offers reassurance to friends and family this is a premium feature to this app.
+It requires precision location tracking capabilities.

 ---